Download this example as a Jupyter notebook or a Python script.

 cxn = Connection(server_url).with_credentials("user_name", "password").connect()

 Next, create a sustainability summary query.
-The query accepts a single BoM as argument, as well as optional configuration for units.
+The query accepts a single BoM as argument and an optional configuration for units.
 If a unit is not specified, the default unit is used.
-Default units for the analysis are: MJ for energy, kg for mass, and km for distance.
+Default units for the analysis are MJ for energy, kg for mass, and km for distance.

 [3]: